AFT Arrow FAQ

 How do I create a gas mixture?

-You can create gas mixtures with the optional Chempak add-on.
-The AFT Standard gas database does not support mixing.
-To create a mixture, open the System Properties window from the Analysis menu, choose the Chempak database, and then click the “Create New Mixture and Add…” button.
-Here you can specify the mixture components and percentages.
+You can create gas mixtures using either the included NIST REFPROP database or the optional Chempak add-on database.
+The AFT Standard gas database does not support mixtures.
+To create a mixture, choose either the NIST REFPROP or Chempak databases, click the “Create New Mixture and Add…” button, and specify the desired components and composition of the mixture.

 How do I model a dynamic mixing process?

-You can model dynamic gas mixtures with the optional Chempak add-on.
+You can model dynamic gas mixtures using either the included NIST REFPROP database or the optional Chempak add-on database.
 The AFT Standard gas database does not support mixing.
-To model dynamic mixing, open the System Properties window from the Analysis menu, choose the Chempak database, and then choose the gases in the list and add them to the model.
+To model dynamic mixing, open the System Properties window from the Analysis menu, choose either the NIST REFPROP or Chempak databases, and then choose the gases in the list and add them to the model.
 You can add any number of gases, and also create gas mixtures and add them.
 Once the desired gases are added to the model, they can be assigned to different source junctions such as Tanks, Assigned Pressures and Assigned Flows.
 AFT Arrow applies the gas or gas mixture to the junction’s connecting pipes.
 It then solves the network, carrying the gas composition to each section of the model in accordance with species mass conservation.
 As the solution progresses, the mass flows will adjust as they approach convergence and AFT Arrow updates the concentration balance for each iteration based on the current global mass balance.

 How do I merge two models together?